Ashwin-BN/IPC-Project/README.md

 - Contributions and feedback from peers and educators are welcomed.

 ## Reflection
-Reflecting on the project journey and learning experiences will be documented and evaluated as part of the course requirements.
+Reflecting on the project journey and learning experiences.

 ## Credits
 - **Author**: Ashwin B N